seinman/ev-simulator/README.md

 per-event draws (plug-in time, plug-out time, plug-in SoC).
 This keeps V1 simple and avoids the need to specify within-archetype variance for every variable.
 Individual-level heterogeneity is a natural V2 extension — see below.

-### All days are independent (IID)

-Each simulated day is drawn independently with no carry-over of SoC between days.
-This holds because the end state of every day is deterministic: every user always reaches their target SoC (80%) before unplugging, so every day begins from the same known state and can be drawn fresh.

-The assumption rests on no archetype's charge duration ever exceeding their plug-in window.
-This holds for all V1 archetypes — the worst case is Type 3 (Infrequent chargers), who may need ~5 hours of charging from 18% SoC, comfortably within their 13-hour window (18:00–07:00).
-If a future version introduces stochastic charge durations long enough to occasionally overrun the plug-in window, the IID assumption would break down and SoC would need to be carried forward across days.

 ### Derived quantities, not independent draws